-Measuring approximately 9 - 10.5 inches, the female red-bellied woodpecker looks a lot like the male, with the only thing distinguishing the two being the gray crown that the female sports.
-It has a black tail with striped black and white feathers.
 The same pattern of black and white stripes is seen on its back.
 It has a prominent red nape, while the area surrounding the base of its bill is light reddish in color.
-The red belly, which is a characteristic trait of this species, is concealed by gray plumage on its underside, and you may not even see it when the bird is in flight, unless you are a veteran of bird watching.
+The red belly, which is a characteristic trait of this species, is concealed by gray plumage on its underside, and is not easily visible when the bird is in flight.

 The predators of this woodpecker species include birds like the Cooper's hawk in the air, and black rat snakes and house cats on trees.
 Though small, these species―especially the female woodpeckers―defend their nests aggressively without hesitating to take on predators that are relatively bigger in size.

 As far as their population is concerned, red-bellied woodpeckers are enlisted as 'Least Concern' species by the International Union for Conservation of Nature (IUCN).
-Due to their highly adaptive nature, the species, which was restricted to northeast United States at one point of time, has now been successful in extending its territory further north in Canada.
+Due to their highly adaptive nature, this species was restricted to northeast United States at one point of time, has now been successful in extending its territory further north in Canada.